ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 # Vimscript Theory for Filetype-Specific Workflows

 ## About the series
-This is part six in a [six-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part seven in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article provides a theoretical background for use of Vimscript in filetype-specific workflows and aims to give you a foundation for understanding the filetype plugin system, key mapping syntax, and Vimscript functions used earlier in this series.

 ## Contents of this article